 There will be long term risks that will affect both the delivery of services, but also the communities you are enabling to improve.
-Therefore, it is important that you use these five ways of working and the wellbeing goals identified in the Act in order to frame what risks you may be subject to in the short, medium and long term.
+Therefore, it is important that you use these five ways of working and the well-being goals identified in the Act in order to frame what risks you may be subject to in the short, medium and long term.
 This will then allow you to take the necessary steps to ensure they are well managed now and in the future.

-For more information about the Act, take a look at the Essentials Guide online - www.thewaleswewant.co.uk
+For more information, take a look at the Essentials Guide online at Future Generations Wales.